 · End-user education addresses the most unpredictable cyber-security factor: people.
 Anyone can accidentally introduce a virus to an otherwise secure system by failing to follow good security practices.
 Teaching users to delete suspicious email attachments, not plug in unidentified USB drives, and various other important lessons is vital for the security of any organization.

 The global cyber threat continues to evolve at a rapid pace, with a rising number of data breaches each year.
 A report by RiskBased Security revealed that a shocking 7.9 billion records have been exposed by data breaches in the first nine months of 2019 alone.
 This figure is more than double (112%) the number of records exposed in the same period in 2018.

 Medical services, retailers and public entities experienced the most breaches, with malicious criminals responsible for most incidents.
 Some of these sectors are more appealing to cybercriminals because they collect financial and medical data, but all businesses that use networks can be targeted for customer data, corporate espionage, or customer attacks.

-With the scale of the cyber threat set to continue to rise, the International Data Corporation predicts that worldwide spending on cyber-security solutions will reach a massive $133.7 billion by 2022.
+With the scale of the cyber threat set to continue to rise, global spending on cybersecurity solutions is naturally increasing.
+Gartner predicts cybersecurity spending will reach $188.3 billion in 2023 and surpass $260 billion globally by 2026.
 Governments across the globe have responded to the rising cyber threat with guidance to help organizations implement effective cyber-security practices.